Fear as a Mom with Migraine: Being a Mom with Chronic Illness is Hard

 With tears streaming down my face I can say that I lay in bed most nights fearing that it resides inside them waiting to attack.
 Never leave me alone in a car because I will inevitably be bawling by the time I get to my destination.
 While some women wonder what their sweet baby will look like while they are pregnant, I begged God not to give my babies migraine.
 My grandmothers had them, my mother had them and I have been cursed with them.

 I started getting them when I was 5 and my daughter turns 4 at the end of the month.
 I’ve already talked to her pediatrician and my neurologist about my fears.

-- Research about anti inflammatory foods that help and major trigger foods to avoid other than my own.
+- Research about anti-inflammatory foods or migraine diets that help and major trigger foods to avoid other than my own.

 - Cooking clean and healthy for my entire family and read the labels on the foods that we buy carefully.